 Furthermore, fats are not the only cause of heart disease present in red meat.
 Beef contains carnitine and choline, and when being processed in the human gut, these compounds produce a chemical called trimethylamine-N-oxide (TMAO).
 High levels of TMAO in the blood increase the risk of heart attack, stroke, and hardened arteries (9).

 In contrast, poultry meat, such as turkey, decreases cardiovascular risk (8).
 It may be explained by the lower fats, heme iron, and sodium in white meat.
 Turkey meat is the winner of this category.

 Most studies show that red meat and poultry increase the risk of developing diabetes.
 People who use meat have a higher probability of developing diabetes than those who do not consume meat at all.

-People with diabetes should avoid high fat and processed meat products.
+People with diabetes should avoid high-fat and processed meat products.
 They should not use prime cuts of beef, such as ribs.
-Lean turkey breast meat without the skin is better (9).
+Lean turkey breast meat without the skin is better (10).

 The risk of diabetes mellitus type two is also connected to the preparation method of meat.
-When cooked at a high temperature, the risk increases - grilled, roasted, or barbequed (10).
+The risk increases when cooked at a high temperature - grilled, roasted, or barbequed (11).
 Hence, cooking methods at moderate temperatures, like boiling, steaming, or stir-frying, are recommended.

-Conversely, poultry meat tends to decrease the risk of esophagus, liver, colorectal, lung, and breast cancer.
+Conversely, poultry meat decreases the risk of esophagus, liver, colorectal, lung, and breast cancer.
 Substitution of red meat with white meat is beneficial from a cancer-preventing perspective.